pablobm/pygame-tutorial/00400-colours/text.md

 ## Challenges

 1. Think of a few colours and look them up on the Internet.
 Find their RGB values and create constants to refer to them.
 Use them in your program.
-2. Modify your program so that the background flashes between two (or more) different colours.
-3. Modify your program so that the background starts black, and changes gradually to white.
+2. Modify your program so that the background starts black, and changes gradually to white.